-There are a few things you can do to ensure this recipe is gluten-free like using pre-made 1 to 1 baking flours that allow you to swap out any standard recipe with this cup for cup.
+There are a few things you can do to ensure this recipe is gluten-free like using pre-made 1 to 1 baking flour that allow you to swap out any standard recipe with this cup for cup.
 You can also do your best to figure out gluten-free flour combos like almond meal, rice flour, chickpea four, etc.

-This is not completely dairy free as there is some dairy in the chocolate and chocolate chips, but they do make dairy free chocolate so you can use that should you want a dairy free and gluten-free bread.
-If you choose to go that route, you may need a little extra maple syrup to help cut some of the bitterness from dairy free chocolate.
+This is not completely dairy-free as there is some dairy in the chocolate and chocolate chips, but they do make dairy-free chocolate so you can use that should you this.
+If you choose to go that route, you may need a little extra maple syrup to help cut some of the bitterness from dairy-free chocolate.

 I don’t usually make guarantees, but I’m 99% sure whether you are gluten-free or not that this gluten-free Chocolate Zucchini Bread recipe will be a winner in your house!